jdantonio/functional-ruby/README.md

 foo.greet('Jerry', "I'm not going to tell you my middle name!", "D'Antonio") #=> "Hello, Jerry D'Antonio!"
 ```

 Hash parameters can match against specific keys and either bound or unbound parameters.
-This allows for function dispatch by hash parameters without having to dig through the hash
+This allows for function dispatch by hash parameters without having to dig through the hash:

 ```ruby
 defn(:hashable, {foo: :bar}) { |opts|